 If you have done one of the above two, you can recover your files using the methods below.

-Recover cut files with Disk Drill for Android (Mac)
+Method 1: Recover Cut Files with Disk Drill for Mac

 Disk Drill for Mac allows recovery from iOS and Android devices.
 The good thing about Android devices is that deleted data isn’t truly lost until it has been overwritten.
 Until then, you can attempt to recover it with Disk Drill.